huntdatacenter/docs/docs/about/vision.md

 title: Vision
 category: HUNT Cloud
 permalink: /vision
-description: This page gives state the overall vision for HUNT Cloud.
+description: Our vision at HUNT Cloud is «Data for a better world».
 ---

 # Vision